-How Swiss Water Decaf Processed coffee can help manage acid reflux
+How can Swiss Water Decaf coffee help with acid reflux?

 Acid reflux, also known as Gastroesophageal reflux disease, is a chronic condition where stomach contents come back up into the esophagus resulting in symptoms such as the taste of acid in the back of the mouth, heartburn, bad breath, chest pain, vomiting, breathing problems, and wearing away of the teeth.
 Approximately 10-20% of the world’s population is affected and it can be a very acute problem for some acid reflux sufferers.